-Check List Step/Task to do Documents to file ☐ Task is done ☐ In the file Step 10.
-The secretary of the planning commission shall submit a proposed copy of the plan for review and comment to: 1.
-The planning commission, or if there is no planning commission, the legislative body, of each city, village, or township located within or contiguous to the city or village (\$7b(3)(a)).
-3. The regional planning commission for the region in which the city or village is located, if there is not a county planning commission.
-If there is a county planning commission submission to the regional planning agency is optional (\$7b(3)(b)).
-4. The county planning commission, or if there is no county planning commission, the county board of commissioners, for the county in which the city or village is located (\$7b(3)(c)).
-5. Each public utility company and railroad company owning or operating a public utility or railroad within the village or city and any government entity, that registers its name and mailing address for this purpose with the village or city planning commission.
-(Anyone listed in number 5 getting a copy of the plan shall reimburse the village or city for any copying and postage costs for obtaining a copy of the plan.) (\$7b(3)(d)).
-2. (Optional) The planning commission, or if there is no planning commission, the county board of commissioners, of each county contiguous to the city or village.
-6. (Optional) Each state, federal, Native American tribe governments, and government agencies which own more than 10 acres of land within the village or city; other special interest groups.
+Check List Step/Task to do Documents to file □ Task is done □ In the file Step 10.
+The secretary of the planning commission shall submit a proposed copy of the plan for review and comment to: The planning commission, or if there is no planning commission, the legislative body, of each city, village, or township located within or contiguous to the township (§7b(3)(a)).
+The regional planning commission for the region in which the township is located, if there is not a county planning commission.
+If there is a county planning commission, or if there is no county planning commission, the county of (§7b(3)(b)).
+The county planning commission, or if there is no county planning commission, the county of a railroad company owning or operating a public utility or railroad within the township and any government entity, that registers its name and mailing address for this purpose with the township planning commission.
+(Anyone listed in number 5 getting a copy of the plan shall reimburse the township for any copying and postage costs for obtaining a copy of the plan.) (§7b(3)(d)).
+(Optional) The planning commission, or if there is no planning commission, the county board of commissioners, of each county contiguous to the township.
+(Optional) Each state, federal, Native American tribe governments, and government agencies which own more than 10 acres of land within the township; other special interest groups.
 (Notice of the hearing (step 14) may be included with this submission.)
-At the same time as the above number 4, the secretary of the city or village planning commission shall also submit to the county planning commission, the county board of commissioners (\$7b(3)(c)): 1. a statement, signed by the secretary, that numbers 1 and 3, above have been done; 2. the statement shall include the name and address of each planning commission or legislative body to which a copy of the proposed plan was submitted for nu Copy of the submission of the proposed plan, list of who submission was sent to and an affidavit indicating when they were sent.
-Copy of the statement submitted to the County Planning Commission/ County Board verifying and listing submissions. ☐ Task is done ☐ In the file Step 11.
-Those townships, cities, villages, counties, regional planning commissions, public utility companies, and railroads receiving the plan in step 10 have up to 63 days to submit comments on the proposed plan to the city or village.
-Those townships, cities, villages, and regional planning review comments shall be submitted to both the city or village planning commission and county planning commission/county board the city or village is within (§7b(4)).
-(If an amendment to the plan, then the period of time shall be 40 days (§8a(1)).)
+At the same time as the above number 4, the secretary of the township planning commission shall also submit to the county planning commission or, if there is no county planning commission, the county board of commissioners (§7b(3)(c)): a statement, signed by the Copy of the submission of the proposed plan, list of who submission was sent to and an affidavit indicating when they were sent.
+Copy of the statement submitted to the County Planning Commission/ County Board verifying and listing submissions. □ Task is done□ In the file Step 11.
+Those townships, cities, villages, counties, regional planning commissions, public utility companies, and railroads receiving the plan in step 10 have up to 63 days to submit comments on the proposed plan to the township.
+Those townships, cities, villages, and regional planning review comments shall be submitted to both the township planning commission and county planning commission/county board the township is within ( $\S7b(4)$ ).
+(If an amendment to the plan, then the period of time shall be 40 days ( $\$9(1)$ ).)
 Copy of each comment submitted.